- Where can I go for advising and assistance with planning my academic program?

 - When do I complete my graduation application?

 1. Where can I go for advising and assistance with planning my academic program?

 You should work with your assigned faculty advisor to explore and define your academic and research goals.
 In addition, the PhD Student Services team will help you with issues related to course selection, registration, academic policies, and university procedures.
-Shannon Williams, Director of PhD Student Services, can also help you track your progress toward degree completion.
+Shannon Williams, Director of Student Engagement, can also help you track your progress toward degree completion.